Special Educational Needs and Disabilities (SEND)

 We recommend: Starting secondary school - BBC Parents' Toolkit - BBC Bitesize

 For students with an Education, Health and Care Plan (EHCP), during your Year 5 Annual Review you will be asked to select schools where you have a preference for your child to attend in Year 7.
 To help you with your decision-making process, we run two coffee mornings for prospective parents where we will give a short presentation on the SEND provision of Holland Park School, and invite you to have a tour of the school.
-For 2024 our dates are:
+For 2025, these will be held in September, dates will be sent out to parents nearer the time.

 As part of the usual transition programme for all Year 6-7 students, we run a Taster Day every year – this is on Wednesday 3rd July this academic year.
 For our SEND students and any further identified vulnerable students from primary school, we offer an additional SEND Taster Morning the day before from 9-11.30am on Tuesday 2nd July.
 This supports students who may be feeling nervous about meeting everyone on the Taster Day to meet in a smaller group and get to know the key support systems in the school ahead of time.